Croatia Vacation Planning Best Trip to Croatia

 Morning sun shines on trees above Veliki Slap, Lower Lakes, Plitvice Lakes National Park, Croatia

-Autumn in Croatia is phenomenal.
-In our opinion, taking a trip to Croatia in the autumn offers the best travel experience.
+In our opinion, going to Croatia in the autumn offers the best travel experience.
 Temperatures are comfortable, but the sea water is just warm enough for afternoon swims.

 Crowds have thinned from the summer crush, but most restaurants remain open and tours are still operating.

-However, the locals are exhausted from the summer season.
-While we don’t blame them, their weariness is noticeable.
 Croatia relies heavily on seasonal workers from beyond their borders, and many have returned home by this time as well.

 Additionally, traveling to Croatia in the fall has become a lot more attractive in recent years, so prices don’t drop as quickly as they used to.